-of a state's population, they can end up on the losing side of every election.
-To counteract this risk, majority-minority districts are constructed to cluster groups interests.
-Among shared with the standards for the proper establishment of majority-minority districts is the concept that majority-minority districts should comprise a fraction of all districts in proportion to the size of the minority population.
+Although partisan gerrymandering is considered justiciable, another practice that uses similar technical methods is permitted and even mandated under Section Rights Voting 2 of the Act: the establishment of districts in which an ethnic minority constitutes a majority of the district's inhabitants.
+These "majorityminority" districts are constructed to ensure that the interests of identified subgroups are represented.
+When such minorities are much less than 50% of a state's population, they can end up on the losing side of every election.
+To counteract this risk, majorityminority districts are constructed to cluster groups with shared interests.
+Among the standards for the proper establishment of majority-minority districts is the concept that majority-minority districts should comprise a fraction of all districts in proportion to the size of the minority population.
 This legal standard instantiates a form of proportional representation for ethnic minorities.